Aanjibimaadizing

 CHILDCARE ASSISTANCE

 Child care assistance helps parents or guardians pay for child care.
-Aanjibimaadizing can pay child care centers, family child care providers, or family, friends or neighbors (FFN) that provide child care.
-Child Care assistance is not available in the Urban area at this time.
+Aanjibimaadizing can pay child care centers, family child care providers, or non-licensed childcare providers thatprovide child care and meet program requirements.
+Child Care assistance is also available to Mille Lacs Band Members in the Urban area.

 ADULT SUPPORT SERVICES